totaldebug/totaldebug.uk/_posts/2021-01-03-use-git-like-a-pro.md

 ## What to solve?

-There are many things that I didnt like about the way I used Git in the past and so these are some of the issues I am aiming to solve:
+There are many things that I didn't like about the way I used Git in the past and so these are some of the issues I am aiming to solve:

 - Versioning
 - Standardised git commit messages